Are Web Applications Popular? An In Depth Examination

-Netflix continues to update their web app with state of the art technology in order to provide one of the best streaming experiences out there.
+Netflix continues to update its web app with state of the art technology in order to provide one of the best streaming experiences out there.

-They are the propriters of that latest in the web application technologies so they remain as a point of reference when looking for examples of a cutting edge web brand.
+They are the proprietors of that latest in the web application technologies so they remain as a point of reference when looking for examples of a cutting edge web brand.

-Trello gives the user the feeling of interacting with a intrigute software product inside the browser.
+Trello gives the user the feeling of interacting with an intrigute software product inside the browser.

-The feeling of being an app really removes the notion that you are still inside the confines of a web browser.
+The feeling of an app-like experience really removes the notion that you are still inside the confines of a web browser.

 Note that in all these applications that I’ve mentioned, they all have a common pattern of fast and fluid user interaction.

 I hope this list demonstrated that brands that use web applications are constantly trying to evoke meaningful interactivity that you can’t simulate with a run of the mill static website.

 What are the Advantages of Using a Web Based Application?

 So I’ve demonstrated some of the aesthetic aspects of web applications but what are the actual practical advantages?